 In that case, assuming you also contributed during marriage, the retirement account would be a mix of separate and community property.

-The good news is that there are specific methods and formulas for determining what portion is community and what portion is separate property.
+The good news is that Texas courts developed specific methods and formulas for determining what portion is community and what portion is separate property.

-The bad news is that this process is complicated and requires substantial documentation.
+The bad news is that this is a complicated process that requires substantial documentation.

 In this case, the community portion of the retirement account is subject to division but the separate portion is not subject to division in your divorce.